 The Right Solution, Inc. can not provide legal or financial advice.
 Please consult an attorney for any legal questions about the mediation process within court proceedings.

-The Right Solution is committed to offer counseling services during the coronavirus pandemic.
-We’re taking all precautions including offering telehealth services for all clients.
+The Right Solution is committed to offering counseling services during the coronavirus pandemic.
+We’re taking necessary precautions to keep clients safe while we transition back to office based counseling.
+Telehealth services will continue to be available (based on insurance carriers).
 Please call to discuss the ways we may be able to offer help for your unique situation.